-5.2.
-Get product approved (if not already approved)
+5.2 Get product listed on the VEU Register of Products (if not already listed)

-To create VEECs for appliance activities, the product installed must be listed as an approved product on the VEU Register of Products.
-Accredited persons should check our register to see if the product you wish to install has already been approved as another organisation may have submitted the product for approval (e.g. product manufacturer/supplier).
+To create VEECs for appliance activities, the product installed must be listed on the VEU Register of Products.
+Accredited persons should check the register to see if the product you wish to install has already been listed as another organisation may have submitted the product for listing (e.g. product manufacturer/supplier).

-Learn more about getting products listed on the VEU Register of Products in our Appliance Product Application Guide (for products to be installed under activities 22, 24, 25, 26, 31, 32 and 33), the

-In-Home Display Unit Product Application Guide (for products to be installed under activity 30) and Space Conditioning and Water Efficiency Product Application Guide (for products to be installed under activity 36) - documents available at: www.esc.vic.gov.au/veu-product-applicants
+Learn more about getting products listed on the VEU Register of Products in our Appliance Product Application Guide (for products to be installed under activities 22, 24, 25, 26, 31, 32 and 33), the In-Home Display Unit Product Application Guide (for products to be installed under activity 30) and Space Conditioning and Water Efficiency Product Application Guide (for products to be installed under activity 36) - documents available at: www.esc.vic.gov.au/veu-product-applicants

-5.2.1.
-Products listed on the Secretary's product list - induction cooktops and freestanding combined induction cooking products
+5.2.1 Products listed on the Secretary's product list - induction cooktops and freestanding combined induction cooking products